zbaruch20/drill-writer/README.md

 * `id:integer` - Primary key, generated automatically by `ActiveRecord`
 * `name:string` - The name of the drill
 * `description:text` - The description of the drill
-* `is_ramp:boolean` - Whether the drill is a ramp drill or not.
+* `style:integer` - Enum value representing the style of the drill.
 This affects how the drill is displayed.
+The enum values are as follows:
+    * 0: Horns down
+    * 1: Horns up, keep horn up at the end
+    * 2: Horns up, horns down at the end
+    * 3: Ramp drill
 * `ramp_cadences:integer` - The number of ramp cadences; only used if the drill is a ramp drill.
 If it is a ramp drill and the value of this attribute is 0, it is interpreted as *"cadences ad infinitum"* when displaying the drill.
 * `user_id:integer` - Foreign key to the ID of the user that wrote the drill